erdemergin/mcp-server-atlassian-jira/README.md

 This server follows a "Minimal Interface, Maximal Detail" approach:

 1.  **Simple Tools:** Ask for only essential identifiers or filters (like `projectKeyOrId`, `issueIdOrKey`, `jql`).
-2.  **Rich Details:** When you ask for a specific item (like `get-project` or `get-issue`), the server provides all relevant information by default (description, fields, comments, components, versions, links, etc.) without needing extra flags.
+2.  **Rich Details:** When you ask for a specific item (like `get-project` or `get-issue`), the server provides all relevant information by default (description, fields, comments, components, versions, links, development information, etc.) without needing extra flags.

 ## Prerequisites